TheRoyalDragonAdvisor/TheRoyalDragonAdvisor/README.md

 ## If your reading this, your all welcome to read my read.me

-# Might be " Sleeping, Drawing, Afk, Semi-afk or Watching."
+# Might be " Sleeping, Drawing, Afk, Semi-afk, Listening to music or Watching."